Yellen to push price cap on Russian oil during Asia visit - KESQ

 Associated Press

 WASHINGTON (AP) — Treasury Secretary Janet Yellen will travel to Asia this month, her first trip to the Indo-Pacific since becoming head of the agency.
 Yellen will represent the U.S. at the Group of 20 finance minister meetings on Indonesia’s resort island of Bali.
-At the G-20 meetings and on her broader trip, Yellen will make the U.S. case for a price cap on Russian oil, to reduce revenue to the Kremlin.
-Yellen will address the economic and humanitarian challenges wrought by Russia’s war in Ukraine.
-Unlike the Group of Seven finance leader meetings in April, the G-20 will involve participant countries that are not united in taking action to oppose Russia’s invasion.
+At the G-20 meetings and on her broader trip, Yellen will make the case for a price cap on Russian oil, to reduce revenue to the Kremlin as it continues its attack on Ukraine.
+Yellen will address the economic and humanitarian challenges wrought by Russia’s invasion.
+Unlike the Group of Seven finance leader meetings in April, the G-20 will involve participant countries that are not united in opposition to Russia’s invasion.